Why Men Should Prioritize Annual Skin Exams

 Challenging Stereotypes

-These stereotypes can have dangerous consequences, leading men to neglect their skin health, which can result in late diagnosis of skin conditions, including skin cancer.
-It’s imperative to address these stereotypes head-on, emphasizing the importance of skincare as a health necessity, not a gendered choice.
+These stereotypes can have dangerous consequences, leading men to neglect their skin health, resulting in late diagnoses of skin conditions, including skin cancer.
+It’s imperative to address these stereotypes and emphasize that skincare is a health necessity, not a gendered choice.

 Conclusion